yoobright/sfu/README.md

 The architecture is based on the multifunction interpolation approach described by Oberman and Siu \[1\], which is consistent with the design used in NVIDIA SFUs.

-This project reuses the **XiangShan Fudian** floating-point unit library for basic FP32 arithmetic operations.

 ## Algorithm

 Each function is approximated by a **quadratic polynomial** over a set of small sub-intervals.
 Given an input $x$: